 3 – Compensation and benefits are stronger together

 Healthcare organizations often feel pressured to jumpstart recruiting efforts by offering sign-on bonuses, but this is a short-sighted strategy that routinely fails.
 After a year or two at one healthcare system, an employee can easily be poached by another employer offering a sign-on bonus – and so the pattern continues.
 In addition, offering bonuses to only new hires can cause tension among current employees who don’t receive incentives to keep pace with their demanding day-to-day responsibilities.

 Today’s job candidates and employees see compensation and benefits as two halves of a total package.
 That means upfront compensation doesn’t always win.
 If a job candidate has multiple prospective employers to choose from and excellent health insurance is their top priority, getting premium healthcare coverage will outrank a one-time sign-on or retention bonus.
 Offering competitive coverage annually shows more appreciation and loyalty and does more for employee retention than any single sign-on bonus could.

 4 – Thrive during a generational shift

-More and more baby boomers are retiring every day, and that downward force on healthcare is both driving demand and shortening talent supply.
 Nearly a third of practicing physicians are currently of retirement age,4 and as this generation of talent retires, it’s more important than ever that employers attract replacements for critical roles.
-Across all generations there’s a need for strong healthcare benefits, but each generation has different ideas about what matters most.
+Across all generations, there’s a need for strong healthcare benefits, but each generation has different ideas about what matters most.
 A plan for recent graduates might be designed to provide greater wellness and mental health coverage, whereas another plan for mid-career health professionals with families, might provide greater support in dental benefits, like orthodontia coverage.
 Getting the right mix of benefits in place can have a huge impact in times of change.

 Customized Benefit Solutions for Talent in the Healthcare Industry